SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 ---
 # Granting access via Azure AD App-Only

-When using SharePoint Online you can define applications in Azure AD and these applications can be granted permissions to SharePoint, but also to all the other services in Office 365.
-This model is the preferred model in case you’re using SharePoint Online, if you’re using SharePoint on-premises you have to use the SharePoint Only model via based Azure ACS as described in [here](security-apponly-azureacs.md).
+When using SharePoint Online you can define applications in Azure AD, which can be granted permissions not only to SharePoint, but also to all the other services in Office 365.
+This model is the preferred model when using SharePoint Online; if using SharePoint on-premises, you have to use the SharePoint Only model via based Azure ACS, as described [here](security-apponly-azureacs.md).

 > [!IMPORTANT]
 > Azure Access Control (ACS), a service of Azure Active Directory (Azure AD), has been retired on November 7, 2018.
 This retirement does not impact the SharePoint Add-in model, which uses the `https://accounts.accesscontrol.windows.net` hostname (which is not impacted by this retirement).
 For more information, see [Impact of Azure Access Control retirement for SharePoint Add-ins](https://developer.microsoft.com/office/blogs/impact-of-azure-access-control-deprecation-for-sharepoint-add-ins).

 ## Setting up an Azure AD app for app-only access

-In Azure AD when doing app-only you typically use a certificate to request access: anyone having the certificate and its private key can use the app and the permissions granted to the app.
+In Azure AD when accessing app-only, you typically use a certificate to request access: anyone having the certificate and its private key can use the app and the permissions granted to the app.
 Below steps walk you through the setup of this model.

-You are now ready to configure the Azure AD Application for invoking SharePoint Online with an App Only access token.
-To do that, you have to create and configure a self-signed X.509 certificate, which will be used to authenticate your Application against Azure AD, while requesting the App Only access token.
-First you must create the self-signed X.509 Certificate, which can be created using the makecert.exe tool that is available in the Windows SDK or through a provided PowerShell script which does not have a dependency to makecert.
+You are now ready to configure the Azure AD Application for invoking SharePoint Online with an App-Only access token.
+To do that, you have to create and configure a self-signed X.509 certificate, which will be used to authenticate your Application against Azure AD, while requesting the App-Only access token.
+First, you must create the self-signed X.509 Certificate, which can be created using the makecert.exe tool that is available in the Windows SDK or through a provided PowerShell script which does not have a dependency to makecert.
 Using the PowerShell script is the preferred method and is explained in this chapter.

 > [!IMPORTANT]
 > It's important that you run the below scripts with Administrator privileges.

-To create a self signed certificate with this script:
+To create a self-signed certificate with this script:

 ```powershell
 .\Create-SelfSignedCertificate.ps1 -CommonName "MyCompanyName" -StartDate 2017-10-01 -EndDate 2019-10-01